"False"

 At the forum, focus will be on workshops where we forage, prepare and share seasonal food together to support co-creation, deep listening and collaborative thinking.
 The worksops will follow five themes which will involve thinking through embodied approaches, using food and eating practices, to co-create new possibilities.
 The names of the themes are yet to be confirmed.

 Take this opportunity to learn more about food, transitions and Indigenous knowledges.
-Meet our keynotes and join in on the discussion through workshops, joint meals, a hike in the forest, and a visit to the Sámi museum!
+Meet our keynotes and join in on the discussion through workshops, joint meals, a hike in the forest, and a visit to the Forest and Sámi museum!

 Registration